iotaxi/AppliedMaths/_posts/2021-09-15-day1-counting.md

 The answer is clearly 5.

-How many numbers are there between 1 and n, inclusive of both 1 and n, where n is a positive integer?
+How many numbers are there between 1 and n, inclusive of both 1 and n?

 The answer is clearly n.

-How many numbers are there between k and n, inclusive of both k and n, where k and n are positive integers and k\<n?
+How many numbers are there between k and n, inclusive of both k and n, where k\<n?

 Between 1 and n, there are n numbers.